- In person: Theatre Box Office, 121 Renfield Street, Glasgow, G2 3AX.

 - Only confectionery and soft drinks in sealed bottles / cans are permitted into the theatre.
 Any bottles / cans which have been opened prior to entry may be confiscated and disposed of.
 No hot food is permitted.

 - To comply with the Licensing Scotland Act 2005, only alcohol purchased within the Pavilion Theatre can be consumed.
 As part of our security bag checks, any alcohol which is brought in from elsewhere will be confiscated and disposed of.

 - Each area of the theatre has its own bar facility.
 Drinks can be pre-ordered for the intermission before the performance.
+Please note that the theatre bar closes 3 minutes before the beginning of the first and second half of each show.
 Speak to our bar staff for more information.

 - Confectionery & soft drinks can be purchased in shops in the Stalls & Circle area.

 - Ice cream will be sold in each area at the interval.